tamar-it/mysqlbackup/README.md

 The number of backups stored for each level are hard-coded in the script and can be change.
 The current configuration is: no hourly backup, 6 daily backups, 4 weekly backups, 12 monthly backups and 1 anula backup.

 In order to save disk space, the content of the rotated directory is copied with hard link, and only changed files are copied.
-This won't work if the filesystem doesn't support hard links (like NFS filesystem).
+This won't work if the filesystem doesn't support hard links.

 The dumps are stored in the same structure as for mysqlbackup, preceding with the snapshot directory. for example:
 ```